Configuration#

 }

-Note that if you copy across files rst files, for instance, it is your responsibility to ensure that they are in a sphinx toctree somewhere in your document.
-You can, of course, add a toctree to your README.txt.
+Note that if you copy across rst files, for instance, it is your responsibility to ensure that they are in a sphinx toctree somewhere in your document.
+You can, of course, add a toctree to your GALLERY_HEADER.rst.

 Manually passing index.rst#

-You can bypass Sphinx-Gallery automatically creating an index.rst from a README.txt in a gallery directory or subdirectory.
-If your copyfile_regex includes index.rst, and you have an index.rst in the gallery-source instead of the README, Sphinx-Gallery will use that instead of the index it automatically makes.
-If you do this, you are responsible for adding your own Sphinx toctree in that index (or elsewhere in your Sphinx documentation) that includes any gallery items or other files in that directory.
+You can bypass Sphinx-Gallery automatically creating an index.rst from a GALLERY_HEADER.rst in a gallery directory or nested sub-gallery directory.
+If your copyfile_regex includes index.rst, and you have an index.rst in the gallery-source (i.e., a examples_dirs directory), Sphinx-Gallery will use that instead and not make an index file for that gallery or any of its sub-galleries.
+If you pass your own index.rst file, you are responsible for adding your own Sphinx toctree in that index (or elsewhere in your Sphinx documentation) that includes any gallery items or other files in that directory.
+You are also responsible for adding any necessary index.rst files for that gallery’s sub-galleries.

 Showing API Usage#